dante-falls/Web-Security/Nmap_Stuff/Nmap_NSE_Scripts/HTTP-Service-Screenshot/README.md

 <h1>http-service-screenshot Nmap NSE Script</h1>

-<mark>When Nmap discovers an HTTP service during a service scan (-sV), http-service-screenshot.nse will:</mark>
+<mark>When Nmap discovers an HTTP or HTTPS service during a service scan (-sV), http-service-screenshot.nse will:</mark>

 1. Attempt to take a screenshot of the webpage with cutycapt.
 2. Run whatweb on the web service to get basic server information